 Tax policy received considerable attention throughout the 107th Congress, but the context of the policy debate changed substantially over 2001-2002.
-At the outset of 2001, the federal budget situation was favorable, with surpluses projected to occur.
-Politically, both chambers of Congress had Republican majorities.
-And newly elected President George W. Bush had made a proposed large tax cut an important part of his election campaign.
-Tax-cut supporters argued that a part of projected budget surpluses should be returned to taxpayers as a tax cut and would also help steer the slowing economy away from recession.
-Tax cut opponents argued that long-run budgetary considerations and the looming retirement of the baby-boom generation made a large tax cut imprudent and maintained that the particular type of tax cut that was actively considered would favor highincome taxpayers.
+At the outset of 2001, surpluses were projected.
+Politically, both chambers of Congress had Republican An important part of newly majorities. elected President Bush's election campaign was a proposed large tax cut.
+Supporters of the cuts argued that a part of projected budget surpluses should be returned to taxpayers, which, they argued, would also help steer the slowing economy away from recession.
+Tax cut opponents argued that long-run budgetary considerations and the looming retirement of the baby-boom generation made a large tax cut imprudent and maintained that the proposal would favor high-income taxpayers.

 In May 2001, Congress passed a sizeable 10-year tax cut as the \$1.35 trillion Economic Growth and Tax Relief Reconciliation Act (EGTRRA; P.L.
-107-16, H.R.
-1836).
+107-16).
 The Act's principal provisions reduced individual income tax rates, phased out the estate tax, provided tax cuts for married couples, and increased the per-child tax credit.
 To comply with Senate budget rules, the tax cuts were scheduled to expire at the end of 2010.

-By the fall of 2001, the context of the tax debate had changed markedly.
+By the fall of 2001, the context of the tax debate had changed.
 Politically, Democrats had assumed control of the Senate.
-Economically, a recession was recognized as having begun, and the weakened economy - along with EGTRRA's tax cuts - diminished budget surplus projections.
+Economically, a recession was recognized as having begun, and the weakened economy-along with EGTRRA's tax cuts-diminished budget surplus projections.
 The attacks of September 11 added to uncertainty about the economy.
 The new atmosphere led some policymakers to call for new tax cuts that would provide economic stimulus, and the House passed tax-cut bills in both October and December.
-However, the measures' opponents objected to the cuts' size and composition, and the bills were not passed by the Senate.
+However, the measures'

+opponents objected to the cuts' size and composition, and the bills were not passed by the Senate.
 The stimulus measure that was ultimately enacted in March 2002 (the Job Creation and Worker Assistance Act; P.L.
-107-147, H.R.
-3090), was smaller than those initially passed by the House.
+107-147), was smaller than those initially passed by the House.
 Its principal elements were temporary expensing and depreciation benefits for business, more favorable treatment of business losses, tax incentives to develop areas damaged by terrorism, and extension of a set of temporary tax benefits.